Soubhagyavathi: Soundtrack

-Music composed by Pendyala Nageswara Rao and M. S. Gnanamani, with lyrics written by Pattukottai Kalyanasundaram, A. L. Narayanan and Ra.
-Pazhanisami.
+Music composed by Pendyala and M. S. Gnanamani.
 A song "Yedhuko, Iru Vizhi Marulum", written by Pattukottai Kalyanasundaram and sung by T. M. Soundararajan (in Raga Kalyani) was recorded and released as a vinyl record, but was not included in the film.
-M. S. Gnanamani composed music for only one song Ven Thamarai Raaniye in the raga Kalyani.
+Gnanamani composed music for only one song Ven Thamarai Raaniye in the raga Lathangi.
 A song Matha Maragatha from the Shyamala-Dandakam written by Kālidāsa was included in the film and sung by M. L. Vasanthakumari.